Gain first-hand knowledge, connections, and international work experience through an academic internship in Madrid, Spain. On this program, you will:

 • Earn academic credit for your internship via a ten-week online course

-• Learn about Spanish culture and history through an on-site course taught by a Berkeley instructor
+• Learn about Spanish culture and history through an on-site course taught by a UC Berkeley instructor

 • Live with other program participants in student housing at the Palacio de Barradas

 "My internship experience and Madrid have been truly eye opening and life changing.
 Though I expected to learn a lot from this program I never realized how big of an influence it would have on my plans once I returned home.
 I´m truly grateful to have had the opportunity to attend summer sessions and work at my internship at a refugee center in Madrid."

 Madrid will dazzle your senses with its flamenco rhythms, savory tapas, avant-garde architecture, and colorful fiestas.
 Settle into the Spanish pace of life in Madrid, the stunning cosmopolitan capital of Spain.
 Balance work and play with an internship in a city filled with culture, art, history "Golden Triangle of Art" Communications, engineering, business, architecture, performance art.

 • Madrid: May 29 – July 20, 2019

 • Online Course: June 10 – August 16, 2019